 Hippos usually do not enter the sea, living near rivers and lakes.
 Sometimes they just enjoy the waves in the surf.
 In 2000 National Geographic published a photo with hippos swimming in the ocean.
 Healthy animals swam in the Atlantic Ocean under heavy clouds.

-Michael Nichols traveled 2,000 miles from the Congo to Gabon ocean coast.
-During hіs trip, he captured many natural wonders of Africa; but the most amazing image was waiting until the very end of the journey.
+Michael Nichols traveled 2,000 miles from the Congo to the Gabon ocean coast.
+During hіs trip, he captured many natural wonders of Africa; but the most amazing image was waiting until the end of the journey.

 91. Falling Man, Richard Drew, 2001.

 September 11, at least 200 people were thrown or were forced to jump out of the burning towers of the World Trade Center.
 One of them became a symbol of the tragedy alongside the image of burning towers.
 That day people jumped to escape from smoke and fire so as not to fall under the collapsing ceilings and the floor, for the last time to breathe freely before death.
 On average, the fall lasted about 10 seconds.
 Some tried in vain to use the curtains as parachutes – none of them survived.

 Journalists have made many attempts to find out the person from the historical photos of Richard Drew but still have not succeeded.
 The photo “The Falling Man” is called the sharpest image of the 21st century’s human despair.

 92. The Hooded Man, Sergeant Ivan Frederick, 2003.